Overview

 What is the difference between structured and unstructured CX data?

 Structured CX data includes numerical scores and categorical fields such as NPS scores, star ratings, ticket categories, and call durations.
+It can be stored in rows and columns and queried with standard database tools.
 Unstructured CX data includes the free-form text content of reviews, transcripts, posts, and open-ended survey responses.
+It cannot be queried with a database and requires natural language processing to extract meaning.
 Most of the richest customer insight lives in unstructured data.

 How is unstructured CX data analyzed?

-Unstructured CX data is analyzed using natural language processing (NLP) techniques including sentiment analysis, topic modeling, entity recognition, and emotion detection.
-These models process raw text and audio at scale to extract structured insights such as topic frequency, sentiment scores, and recurring complaint themes.
+Unstructured CX data is analyzed using natural language processing (NLP) techniques including sentiment analysis, topic modeling, entity recognition, emotion detection, and trend detection.
+These models process raw text and audio at scale to extract structured insights such as topic frequency, sentiment scores, recurring complaint themes, and intent classification.
+The result is that thousands of pieces of free-form feedback can be processed automatically in minutes rather than reviewed manually over weeks.

 Why does unstructured data matter in CX?